members

 Research Lines

-Tourism, LGBTIphobia, urban studies, gender and sexuality.
+Tourism, LGBTIphobia, urban studies, gender and sexuality, victimisation, labour

 Graduated in business administration (Universidad Pontificia Comillas de Madrid) and in art history (Universidad Nacional de Educación a Distancia), with a master’s degree in publicly oriented anthropology (Universidad Autónoma de Madrid), he has a PhD in human sciences (anthropology) from the Universidad Autónoma de Madrid, with a thesis on the role of the LGBTI Pride in Madrid’s tourism promotion and image, regarding World Pride 2017.
-He currently works at the European Social Research Unit as a researcher.
+He is the author of several queer studies essays.

 Contact: emma.fabrega@ub.edu